 2. Applications architect

-An applications architect also must be able to coordinate with nontechnical people in the organization, such as business analysts.
+An applications architect must be able to coordinate with nontechnical people in the organization, such as business analysts.
 In some organizations, an applications architect fills the same role as a lead applications developer if the team is not large enough to support both positions.

 3. ERP technical developer

 ERP projects are some of the largest, most expensive and time-consuming projects that companies can undertake.
 ERP technical developers play a key role in the success of an ERP project, as they are responsible for implementing and customizing ERP packages.

-ERP technical developers should know a common business language such as Java or C# as well as any specialized development languages or tools relevant to the ERP system they are working with.
+ERP technical developers should know a common business language like Java or C#, as well as any specialized development languages or tools relevant to the ERP system they are working with.
 Fluency in SQL and the ability to work with databases are mandatory skills.